henrik-dmg/HPDarkSky/README.md

 ## Usage
 ### Basics
-To get started, you need an API key from Dark Sky ([register here](https://darksky.net/dev/register)).
+To get started, you need an API key from Dark Sky ([register here](https://darksky.net/dev/register), NOTE: Apple recently aquired DarkSky and they will not be accepting new sign-ups anymore).
 Then set your API key like this:
 ```swift
 import HPDarkSky